Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions

 \subsubsection{Archimedean multipliers annihilating non-strongly typical cuspidal data}

 We momentarily consider the more general situation of \cite[\S~3.2]{isolation}.
 Consider a connected reductive algebraic group $\G$ over a number field $F_{0}$.
-We freely adopt notation from \cite{isolation}*{\S~3}, up to cosmetic modifications to adapt to our conventions (for instance, in \emph{loc. cit.} the algebraic group is denoted by $G$ rather than $\G$).
+We freely adopt some of the notation from \cite{isolation}*{\S~3}, up to cosmetic modifications to adapt to our conventions (for instance, in \emph{loc. cit.} the algebraic group is denoted by $G$ rather than $\G$).
 Take a unitary automorphic character $\omega\colon \RZ(\A)\to{\C}^\times$.
-We fix \begin{itemize} \item a subset $P$ of primes of $F_{0}$ containing $S_G$, and a character
+We fix a character